 Do you know your FTEs from your PTEs?
-Having trouble figuring out the FWC and FWO?
+Have trouble figuring out the FWC and FWO?

 To help you learn the lingo, we’ve drawn up a cheat sheet of common HR acronyms.
 You’ll be using shorthand with the best of them in no time.